Superspin Glass Mediated Giant Spontaneous Exchange Bias in a Nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$

 The nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$ has been synthesized by the sonochemical route \cite{Goswami}.
-The particle morphology, crystallographic details, and the misalignment angle between two component phases have been determined by transmission electron microscopy (TEM), selected area electron diffraction (SAED), and high resolution transmission electron microscopy (HRTEM).
-The Rietveld refinement of the high resolution powder x-ray diffraction pattern too offers information about the crystallographic details of the component phases in addition to the crystallite sizes and volume fraction of each phase.
-The supplementary document \cite{supplementary} gives all the results and analyses of the data.
-The average misalignment angle turns out to be $\sim$19$^o$.
-The magnetic measurements have been carried out in a SQUID magnetometer (MPMS, Quantum Design) across 5-300 K under a 5T magnetic field.
-While the SEB has been determined from the hysteresis loops measured without any prior magnetic annealing, CEB has been measured following conventional magnetic annealing treatment.
-Prior to the measurement of SEB, the sample has been demagnetized using an appropriate protocol in order to ensure that there is no trapped flux.
-The details of the protocol have been given in the supplementary document \cite{supplementary}.
-We have also measured the SEB following zero-field cooling from a high temperature ($\sim$700 K) for a test case.
-The comparison of the results show that the demagnetization protocol used here was appropriate in ensuring unmagnetized state of the sample prior to the measurement.
+By varying the processing conditions such as temperature, time, atmosphere, etc., the volume fraction of the Bi$_2$Fe$_4$O$_9$ phase has been varied from $\leq$3\% to $\sim$10\%.
+The volume fraction of the phases, crystallographic details of each phase, particle morphology, average misalignment angle between two single crystalline nanoparticles of the component phases, etc., have been determined from rigorous x-ray diffraction, transmission electron microscopy, selected area and convergent beam electron diffraction experiments \cite{supplementary}.
+The magnetic measurements have been carried out in a SQUID magnetometer (MPMS, Quantum Design) across 5-300 K under a maximum field H$_m$ of 50 kOe.
+In order to ensure that there is no trapped flux both in the superconducting coil of MPMS and in the sample we followed a well-designed protocol to demagnetize them.
+The superconducting coils of MPMS are normally discharged from high field (50 kOe) in oscillation mode; the amount of trapped flux is typically $\sim$10 Oe.
+Before starting a new batch of experiment, the magnet was warmed to room temperature which is above the critical point.
+In addition, prior to each measurement, the sample itself was demagnetized with oscillating field using an appropriate protocol (given in the Supplemental Material\cite{supplementary}) in order to ensure that there is no trapped flux in the sample.
+The details of the protocol as well as the results of measurement on diamagnetic sample (sapphire) have been given in the Supplemental Material \cite{supplementary}.
+We have also measured the SEB at 300 K for a maximum field of 18 kOe following zero-field cooling (ZFC) from a high temperature ($\sim$700 K) - which is even above the magnetic transition point T$_N$ ($\sim$590 K) of the AFM component - in a vibrating sample magnetometer for a test case \cite{supplementary}.
+We obtain an SEB of $\sim$81 Oe at 300 K which is consistent with the SEB \cite{Maity} for different H$_m$ across 10-50 kOe measured in SQUID.
+This shows that the demagnetization protocol used in SQUID was appropriate in ensuring unmagnetized state of the sample prior to the measurement.